grafana/adventure/workshop.md

 ## 3. Don't just play, add a new metric

-Now that you mastered the game, it's time to add a new metric.
-We propose adding a cheat counter, to show how many times a user cheated on the game, but you can be creative and add another metric you find useful and we missed, or other logs.
-And why not, you can attempt to add a new telemetry signal, [profiles](https://grafana.com/oss/pyroscope/), implementing a [profiling challenge](https://github.com/grafana/adventure/issues/8).
+Now that you have mastered the game, it's time to add a new metric.
+We propose adding a cheat counter to display the number of times a user cheats in the game.
+However, you can also be creative and add another metric that you find helpful, which we may have missed, or other logs.
+And why not?
+You can attempt to add a new telemetry signal, [profiles](https://grafana.com/oss/pyroscope/), implementing a [profiling challenge](https://github.com/grafana/adventure/issues/8).

 If you decide to add a `cheat attempts` metric, we suggest looking at how we created the other counters (sword counts) and having a look at the [OpenTelemetry specifications for metrics API](https://opentelemetry.io/docs/specs/otel/metrics/api).
 Once you implement the new metric, add a Grafana panel to our `Adventure Game Dashboard`.
 You'll need to first add the metric at [main.py](../main.py), and then add the Grafana panel to the dashboard.
 It would look like: